 Morgan Spurlock, documentary filmmaker of 'Super Size Me', dies at 53

 Filmmaker Morgan Spurlock has died.
-He was best known for Super Size Me, an inventive 2004 documentary about the fast food industry for which he consumed only McDonald’s fast food for a month.
+He was best known for null, an inventive 2004 documentary about the fast food industry for which he consumed only McDonald’s fast food for a month.
 The film was a massive success and would earn more than $20 million in the global box office.

 Spurlock died Thursday, May 23, in New York of complications from cancer, according to a statement sent by David Magdael, a publicist.
 He was 53 years old.